arsenvlad/arm-examples/vmss-cloud-init-customscript/README.md

 # Azure VMSS with cloud-init and Custom Script Extension

-Example of a simple template that deploys VMSS using Canonical Ubunut 16.04-LTS image, uses cloud-init for provisioning, and waagent for Microsoft.Azure.Extensions CustomScript extension.
+Example of a simple template that deploys VMSS using Canonical Ubuntu 16.04-LTS image, uses cloud-init for provisioning, and waagent for Microsoft.Azure.Extensions CustomScript extension.

 > WARNING: For simplicity, this template creates VMSS with Public IP and SSH access that is open to the Internet.
 Use only for testing and delete VMSS after deployment.